Palestine: Administrative divisions

 The State of Palestine is divided into sixteen administrative divisions.
 The governorates in the West Bank are grouped into three areas per the Oslo II Accord.
-Area A forms 18% of the West Bank by area, and is administered by the Palestinian government.
-Area B forms 22% of the West Bank, and is under Palestinian civil control, and joint Israeli-Palestinian security control.
+Area A forms 18% of the West Bank by area and is administered by the Palestinian government.
+Area B forms 22% of the West Bank and is under Palestinian civil control and joint Israeli–Palestinian security control.

-Area C, except East Jerusalem, forms 60% of the West Bank, and is administered by the Israeli Civil Administration.
+Area C, except East Jerusalem, forms 60% of the West Bank and is administered by the Israeli Civil Administration.
 The Palestinian government provides the education and medical services to the 150,000 Palestinians in the area, an arrangement agreed upon in the Oslo II accord by Israeli and Palestinian leadership.

-More than 99% of Area C is off limits to Palestinians, due to security concerns and is a point of ongoing negotiation.
-There are about 330,000 Israelis living in settlements in Area C. Although Area C is under martial law, Israelis living there are entitled to full civic rights.
+More than 99% of Area C is off-limits to Palestinians, due to security concerns, and is a point of ongoing negotiation.
+In the occupied West Bank, including East Jerusalem, there are over 750,000 Israeli settlers living in 147 settlements and outposts.
+Although Area C is under martial law, Israelis living there are entitled to full civic rights.
 Palestinian enclaves currently under Palestinian administration in red (Areas A and B; not including Gaza Strip, which is under Hamas rule).